changjenyin/wifi_vision/README.md

 python id_automate.py test/ ../result/test/ 0 svd4H ../../imgs/test/ ../../signal_process/feature/gabor/test/
 ---
 This command means to parse CSI from .bin files in test/, apply SVD on 30 sub-carriers separately and save files in ../result/test/, transform into 4 images and save images in ../../imgs/test/, extract gabor features on images and save features in ../../signal_process/feature/gabor/test/.
+Note that you may have to create the empty directory for files.

 After the whole processing, you can conduct 10-fold cross-validation by running lateFusion.py in /svm. e.g. python lateFusion.py [if build confusion matrix, then 1] [feature directory]